Together, we can create a better Australia.

 And one that embraces inclusion for all types of disabilities.

-At Aspect we believe that everyone can be more inclusive simply by becoming more aware of the different and diverse ways each of us engages with our world, and by making small adjustments that recognise, and are inclusive of those differences.
+At Aspect we believe we can be more inclusive of all disabilities simply by becoming more aware of the different and diverse ways each of us engages with our world.
+This understanding allows us to make small adjustments that recognise, and are inclusive of, those differences.

 For Autistic individuals, accessing the community, attending special events and even performing necessary daily tasks can be extremely challenging.
-However, armed with a greater awareness of neurodiversity, and by making a few simple changes or providing additional resources, you can help to create a far more inclusive environment.
+But we can help make the world better suited for those on the autism spectrum.
+First, with a greater awareness of neurodiversity.
+And second by making a few simple changes or providing additional resources.

-Whether it’s partnering with you to create an autism-friendly event, developing individualised supports or resources to improve your business practices, providing autism awareness training for staff or simply giving you a few helpful tips to get you started – our team are here to help you create a more autism friendly environment.
+Partnering with you to create an autism-friendly event.
+Developing individualised supports or resources to improve your business practices.
+Providing autism awareness training for staff.
+Or simply giving you a few helpful tips to get you started.
+Whatever you need, our team are here to help you create a more inclusive environment.

-There are a wide range of resources that can be developed and implemented to support the inclusion of autistic people in various environments.
-These resources can include (but are not limited to):
+There are a wide range of resources that can be developed and implemented to support the inclusion of Autistic people in various environments.
+These resources can include: